1 Helpful / 0 Not

 Cons: Too many walking pedestrians in the open holes during the warm months.
 The new hole 4 should be a par 4.
 Especially from the pro pad.
 But it is not.

 Other Thoughts: All in all, this is a must play course that is taken care of nicely.
 Thunderchief is also a great long wide open course.
-AND a 3rd course is 80 percent complete!!
-Look out for Music Bend DGC this summer!!
+AND a 3rd course is complete!!
+Head out for a Music Bend DGC round!!

 1 of 1 people found this review helpful.